Khobi - the siamese

 Jennifer, Baxter and Cassiopia

-Group hug Keep your options open until you see the vet.
+:ghug: Keep your options open until you see the vet.
 I know that you'll make the right decision when you have the facts.
 This may be why you can't concentrate!

 When Tigger died a few years ago, his buddy Edwina, much younger , mourned for him for at least a month.
 She had to have special treats and privileges.
 Percival was adopted into the family and he was a little devil.
 It cheered her up somewhat through distraction and irritation with him.
 Now they are best friends.Both of them mourned Bentley when he left us.
 They have accepted Willoughby as their dog buddy and the three are inseparable.
-Cool
+8)

-Sorry, Forgot I wasn't logged in!
-Embarassed
+Sorry, Forgot I wasn't logged in! :oops:

-Oh Deb, I am so sorry.
-Sad
+Oh Deb, I am so sorry. :(

 I'm with tgir.
 It sounds like diabetes to me as well.
 Our Siamese, Cocoa, became diabetic at age 11 - and Khobi's symptoms echo Cocoa's.
 If it is diabetes, then you might want to try and get him in before Thursday, because they can spiral downhill pretty quickly.